10-01-2024

 The conventional methods of identifying eligible Patients through hospitals or clinics can be inefficient when dealing with large populations.
 AI technology emerges as a valuable tool in optimizing the recruitment process and minimizing the need for unnecessary screening.

-When provided with specific eligibility criteria, an AI-Based system can analyze hospital databases and generate a targeted list of potential participants.
+When provided with specific eligibility criteria, an AI-based system can analyze hospital databases and generate a targeted list of potential participants.
 This list is a resource for clinicians to inform eligible patients about the trial, or the automated system can directly contact patients.
 However, careful supervision by clinicians to prevent any undue pressure on individuals to participate is also essential.

-Moreover, escalating expenses associated with Patient Enrollment have prompted sponsors, Contract Research Organizations (CROs), and patient recruitment firms to explore innovative strategies for enhancing recruitment outcomes.
+Moreover, escalating expenses associated with patient enrollment have prompted sponsors, Contract Research Organizations (CROs), and patient recruitment firms to explore innovative strategies for enhancing recruitment outcomes.
 To address this, many organizations are turning to social media as a pivotal tool for augmenting patient enrollment.

 FAQs